Latest Fogo (FOGO) News Update

 TLDR

-Recent Fogo codebase activity focuses on developer tooling and SDK maintenance.
+Recent Fogo codebase activity shows maintenance commits and SDK upgrades for developer tools.

-1. SDK Upgrades for Example App (16 January 2026) – Updated dependencies in a demo project to ensure compatibility and smooth operation.
+1. SDK Upgrades for Example App (16 January 2026) – Developer tools updated to keep pace with ecosystem changes and improve compatibility.

 Deep Dive